rtrader58/AZ-800T00-Administering-Windows-Server-Hybrid-Core-Infrastructure/Module 04 Errata.md

 ### Replace Exercise 3 Task 1 with the following

 Though the script fails, I created a work-around.
-It does require a manual install of WAC on the az800;04-vmwac, but in the real world, students would not have a script like in this lab.
-I tested these steps a second time, before posting them here.
+It does require a manual install of WAC on the az800;04-vmwac, but in the real world, you would not have a script like in this lab.<br>
-Use at your discretion. <br>

 On SEA-ADM1: <br>